aarron-lee/gpd-win-tricks/README.md

 source of original patch, which has been removed from Bazzite: https://github.com/ublue-os/bazzite/commit/04929200614a16c16d22854924a42f42561049d8

+### HHD back buttons

+As documented in HHD's docs [here](https://github.com/hhd-dev/hhd?tab=readme-ov-file#extra-steps-gpd-win-devices), you need to remap the back buttons via GPD Control for them to work in steam input.

+use the `GPD-WinControl` decky plugin ([here](https://github.com/honjow/GPD-WinControl)), and set L4 to SYSRQ and R4 to PAUSE

 ## GPD Win Max 2 (6800u)

 ### Help Fix flaky suspend